 Why businesses should invest in strong brand narratives

 Not at all.
 A good example is Richard Branson.
-He is the master of creating the challenger brand narrative, taking on the establishment, and challenging the status quo to great success.
-Branson started Virgin by selling records from the back of a van!
+He is the master of creating the challenger brand narrative, taking on the establishment, and testing the status quo to great success.
+Branson started his company Virgin by selling records from the back of a van!
 So, the size of the company isn’t as important as the belief and purpose – without either there would not have been a compelling narrative for Branson to platform on.

-And the risk?
+And the risks?

 Spinach Branding is a specialist branding agency based in London.
 We work with established businesses and start-ups around the world to build and refine their brands.
 See how we work and get in touch to discuss your brand.